ChatGPT vs Claude vs Gemini: Prompting Differences That Matter

 }

-Choose the right model for the right task.
-But always structure the prompt with all 6 bands.
+Pick the right model for the job.
+But always use all 6 bands to structure the prompt.
 The model matters less than the structure.
 Start at sincllm.com.